No foul play suspected in Chatham-Kent death investigation

 WITH VIDEO

-WITH VIDEO Barrie homeowners scared for their lives after vandals attempt to ignite gasoline poured in driveway, damage vehicles
+WITH VIDEO Barrie homeowners scared for their lives after vandals damage vehicles, attempt to ignite gasoline poured in driveway

 Police in Barrie are investigating after two suspects captured on surveillance camera poured gasoline on a driveway, damaged cars, spray-painted property and attempted to set a fire at the residence.